NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_items_and_fragments.md

 Fragment operations are functionalities exposed by fragments, triggered by event-like calls.

-Each operation requires a **payload** represent by a structure based on the `FInventoryFragmentPayload`.
+Each operation requires a **payload** represent by a structure based on the `InventoryFragmentPayload`.
 Once again, the hierarchy is important because the system uses [`TInstanceStruct`][2] for polymorphism.

 > Since structures created in the editor cannot have a type hierarchy, new fragment payloads must be created in C++.